top of page

-I have learnt from leading experts in Trauma, Shame Resilience, Coaching, and Inner Parenting.
+I have learnt from leading experts in Trauma, Healing, Shame Resilience, Coaching, and Inner Parenting.
 Everything that helped me climb out of my own trauma trenches I now share with others.
 I have facilitated self-discovery workshops, run online groups, hold space for a regular women's circle, and work one on one with private clients.
-In July 2020, I launched my first online class "From overwhelm to self-acceptance."

-In my own practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships and laughter, and lots of play and fun.
+In my own practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships, laughter, and lots of fun.

-I have been married to Simon for 25 years, we have three beautiful grown up children, and live on "Magindah", a Pecan Farm in the Byron Bay Hinterland in Australia with pigs, goats, chickens and two dogs Archie and Culbin.
+I have been married to Simon for 28 years, we have three beautiful adult children, and live on "Magindah", a Pecan Farm in the Byron Bay Hinterland in Australia.

 bottom of page